julelang/manual/src/maintenance/documentation-comments.md

 Documentation in groups and subscopes is treated as a separate main scope for the documentation within the main scope, having its own subscopes.

 ::: info
-JuleDoc does not process all scopes individually.
+juledoc does not process all scopes individually.
 It evaluates the first sub-scope separately and treats all content within it as text belonging to that scope.
 :::

 ### Separator Line